 The guard force consisted of several Confederate regular regiments, who were, for the most part, made up of undisciplined older men and boys recently called into service.
 These guards were generally held in low esteem by both the prisoners and prison authorities.
 Both Wirz and Winder wanted to replace them with more seasoned troops, but their efforts were unsuccessful, as all combat-ready units were needed to oppose General William T. Sherman‘s Federal columns advancing southward through northern Georgia toward Atlanta.

 Overcrowding quickly became a serious problem.
-By late June some 26,000 Union soldiers were confined in a stockade built to accommodate 10,000.
-By the end of July, the constant arrival of new prisoners raised the total number of men being held in the prison to 31,678.
+By late June, some 26,000 Union soldiers were confined in a stockade built to accommodate 10,000.
+By the end of July, the constant arrival of new prisoners raised the total number of men being held in prison to 31,678.
 The largest number incarcerated at any one time was more than 32,000 in August 1864.

-Next, to overcrowding, the absence of adequate shelter caused the greatest suffering.
+Next to overcrowding, the absence of adequate shelter caused the greatest suffering.
 The prisoners, except for those confined in the hospitals, were required to provide their own shelter.
 Early arrivals gathered up the lumber, logs, and branches remaining from the construction of the stockade and built rude huts.
-However, the wood supply was soon exhausted and the more resourceful Federals improvised tents, from odd bits of clothing and other cloth.
+However, the wood supply was soon exhausted, and the more resourceful Federals improvised tents from odd bits of clothing and other cloth.
 Others dug holes in the ground for protection, and hundreds of others were without any type of shelter to protect them.